hsweif/hsweif.github.io/source/_posts/Portfolio.md

 * Source code is maintained on the private GitLab repo of Tsinghua CST.
 * The new website is still in progress and it will be released with Arena X when the AI competition of 2019 starts.
 This is the link to old website and the first generation platform: [Arena 9](https://arena.net9.org/).

-# Troy Uncalm: An AI War chess
+# Troy Uncalm: An AI war chess game

 ![](Portfolio/troy_1.jpg)